NCCA/pipeline-project-Geekwithahat/README.md

 __**Possible functions**__

-- Mass renaming
+- Mass renaming (edit specifically long names to be unique, required due to previous export problems)

-- Mass parenting
+- Mass parenting (used for organisational purposes)

-- Mass layer movement
+- Mass layer movement (^^^)

 - Geometric function (i.e extrusion) on one object cascading to others

-- Possible mass attribute editing
+- Possible mass attribute editing and cascading attribute changes

-- Possible organisational functions for complex scenes
+- Possible organisational functions for complex scenes beyond this (i.e management ui)

 __**Current Functionality**__

 Basic bash scripts created in order to push and pull the current Maya Plugin back and forth from the location of the git repository and the current plugin path.

+__TO DO LIST:__

+- Convert to an actual Maya module

+- Mass renaming of long names